Solving Quantified Modal Logic Problems by Translation to Classical Logics: Conclusion

+Building general support for non-classical logics in the TPTP World is current and ongoing work.
 The TPTP problem library v9.0.0 will include modal logic problems.
-It is expected to be released in the first half of 2024.
-Collecting modal logic problems for the TPTP is work for the immediate future.
+It is expected to be released in the second half of 2024.
+Collecting modal logic problems for the TPTP is ongoing work.
 In parallel, the tool chains that support use of these problems will be refined and made easily accessible.
 In particular, the TPTP4X utility \cite{Sut07-CSR} will be extended to output formats for existing non-classical ATP systems, to provide those systems with a bridge to the TPTP problems until they adopt the TPTP language natively.
-Contemporary systems to bridge to include, e.g., K\raisebox{-3pt}{S}P~\cite{NHD20,PN+21}, nanoCoP 2.0 \cite{Ott21}, MleanCoP \cite{Ott14}, MetTeL2 \cite{TSK12}, LoTREC \cite{FF+01}, and MSPASS \cite{HS00-TABLEAUX}.
+Contemporary systems to bridge to include, e.g., K\raisebox{-3pt}{S}P~\cite{NHD20,PN+21}, nanoCoP-M 2.0 \cite{Ott21}, MleanCoP \cite{Ott14}, MetTeL2 \cite{TSK12}, LoTREC \cite{FF+01}, and MSPASS \cite{HS00-TABLEAUX}.

-Building general support for non-classical logics in the TPTP World is current and ongoing work.
-While many decisions have been finalized, it is an ongoing effort to ensure that the language for non-classical formulae, and the supporting tools, will gain approval and adoption in the non-classical automated reasoning community.
-To that end, stakeholders are encouraged to provide constructive feedback now, before it becomes too hard to make further changes.